diegoversiani/diegoversiani.github.io/about.md

 A Passionate **WordPress Developer** with over 10 years experience.

 I love to create stuff, it can be websites, houses, the interior of my motorhome (Matilda) or delicious meals.
-I like traveling, hiking and hitchhiking, to take care of Matilda's health, baking and fermenting food in jars.
+I like traveling, hiking, baking and fermenting food in jars.

 I'm passionate about sustainability and alternative energy solutions.
 I follow an _almost_ vegan diet and a minimalist lifestyle.